approov/quickstart-ios-swift-urlsession/README.md

 This quickstart is written specifically for native iOS apps that are written in Swift and making API calls using [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) that you wish to protect with Approov.
 If this is not your situation then check if there is a more relevant quickstart guide available.

-This quickstart provides the basic steps for integrating Approov into your app.
-A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-ios-swift-urlsession/blob/master/SHAPES-EXAMPLE.md) is also available.
+This page provides all the steps for integrating Approov into your app.
+Additionally, a step-by-step tutorial guide using our [Shapes App Example](https://github.com/approov/quickstart-ios-swift-urlsession/blob/master/SHAPES-EXAMPLE.md) is also available.

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.